fawazahmed0/Latest-adb-fastboot-installer-for-windows/README.md

 ------------

-**Note:** If you would like to scrape data from web, automate a task, build out a website or consult on something
+<strong> If you would like to scrape data from web, automate a task, build out a website or consult on something

-Then please write mail to pingdb@datascraping.pp.ua
+Then please write mail to pingdb@datascraping.pp.ua </strong>

 ------------